 According to the Census 2011 Oxford's population was 151,906.
-The recent Census took place on 21 March 2021, with population figures expected to be published in March 2022.
+The recent Census took place on 21 March 2021, with an estimated rounded population figure of 162,100 (published in June 2022).
+This is an increase to of 6.7% to the population size of Oxford between 2011 and 2021.
+The coronavirus pandemic may have affected some people's choice of usual residence on Census Day, for example, students and in some urban areas.
 Population, and forward projections of population change, provide useful context and indication of patterns of likely housing demand in future years.
 However there is far from a clear consensus on population projections for Oxford in the next 10 years.